ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/reference/staticpublisher.md

 ## Introduction

 Many sites get too much traffic to justify dynamically sending every request.
 Caching is needed.
-The static publication system will generate static versions of your content that can be served without ever hitting PHP.
+Static Publishing will generate static versions of your content (HTML) that can be served without ever hitting PHP or the Database.

 See `[api:StaticExporter]` for a less flexible, but easier way of building a local static cache from all of your pages.

+See [Partial-Caching](partial-caching) for a much more flexible way of building in caching without statically delivering content.
+Partial Caching is recommended as a basic enhancement to any SilverStripe site however if your site is planning a vast amount of traffic (eg an article is being dug) then Static Publisher will be appropriate.

 ## Requirements